 Industrial and Green Chemistry

-Stage 3 In addition to advancing the three main subject areas of organic, inorganic and physical chemistry, students can also can select a number of applied options allowing opportunities to specialise.
-Students have the choice of taking either a double-weighted research project directly supervised by a member of staff, or experiencing the full breadth of the subject through taking a series of three extended mini-projects in each of the main subject areas, making up a double-weighted module.
-Key to both of these options is the acquisition of both subject-specific and generic skills to act as a springboard to a successful career.
+Stage 3 In addition to advancing the main subject areas of analytical, organic, inorganic and physical chemistry, students can also select a number of applied options allowing opportunities to specialise.
+These include a double-weighted research project directly supervised by a member of staff which will help them experience the full breadth of key areas in Chemistry and acquire both subject-specific and generic skills to act as a springboard to a successful career.
+Within the Advanced Practical work all students carry out inorganic and organic project work - Medicinal chemistry students also carry out a specialised medicinal-based project.

 Stage 3 courses are outlined below: